top of page

 One way to enjoy sweet potatoes is to make roasted sweet potato wedges.
 Cut the potatoes into wedges and roast them.
 You can enjoy them sweet or savory.
 For the savory version just toss them with a little cumin, garlic powder, paprika and chili powder.
 If sweet is on the menu just top them with a cinnamon, stevia and then drizzle with low sugar maple syrup before baking.

 Hooray for this crunchy, cruciferous veggie is loaded with vitamin C, potassium and also has a decent source of Omega 3 fatty acids.
 Vitamin C will not only help fight off those winter colds coming our way but it will assist your body with absorbing iron as well.
-Omega 3’s help to decrease inflammation withn your body and can lower your risk of heart disease.
+Omega 3’s help to decrease inflammation within your body and can lower your risk of heart disease.

 Change up your basic mashed white potato by using mashed cauliflower.
 Use fresh diced garlic, plant based milk and a small amount of heart healthy olive oil instead of heavy cream and butter to make this dish creamy, healthier and satisfying.

-I could name off so many more, but I"m using some awesome restraint on this one.
+I could name off so many more, but I'm using some awesome restraint on this one.
 You'll have to search through the recipes to find more autumn meal ideas

 Spaghetti Squash

 Looking for a great replacement for those “zoodles” you’ve been using to replace carb laden pasta with?
 Well look no further.
 Spaghetti squash is here to save the day.
-Loaded with beta carotene, antioxidants and more potassium, it’s here to improve your immunity and digestion with it’s high fiber contesnt too.
+Loaded with beta carotene, antioxidants and more potassium, it’s here to improve your immunity and digestion with it’s high fiber content too.

 Not sure how to prepare this gourd.
 Well it’s super simple.
 Check out my blog post dedicated entirely to how to cook it.